 Passages I like from other writers, random stuff that interests me, great campsites, and the good bits of stories that I will [probably] never do anything else with.
 Is it easier to kill your darlings if there is a heaven for them to go?

-Banner items: The object on the right, with a black leather sheath, is an ulu (a traditional Inupiaq knife) my husband made for me, with a musk-ox handle.
+Banner objects: On the right, in a black leather sheath, is an ulu (a traditional Inupiaq knife) my husband made for me, with a musk-ox handle.
 The skull is an empty bottle of Kah tequila, swiped from a tasting years ago.
-The tequila was a special batch made for "Los Ultimos Dios" in 2012, the resetting of the Mayan calendar.
+The tequila was a special batch made for "Los Ultimos Dios" in 2012, to honor the resetting of the Mayan calendar and hence, some feared, the end of the world.
+The candlestick is from my great-aunt's Victorian house, the house I've loved most in my life, which in its grace and over-abundance of space spoiled me for all future houses.
+Print is by ---, of Big Sur.
+The bobbleheads were bought on the streets of Nogales, Mexico.
+The books are some of the books that have shaped my life as a writer.

 March 6, 2020, camping at Joshua Tree.
 The last time we interacted mask-less with other people.